wp-plugins/nggtags-for-wp-media-library/readme.txt

 9. The Bulk Priority Editor

 == Changelog ==
+= 0.7.1 =
+* sort images in Media Library for nggtags by priority
+* change taxonomy select boxes in Media Library for nggtags to multiple selection
+* show existing priorities in Bulk Priority Editor
+* make images in Bulk Priority Editor removable
 = 0.7 =
 * added bulk priority (sort order) editor
 * fix problem with backslashes (\) in file paths on Windows servers causing wp_generate_attachment_metadata() to fail in conversion process